GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/template.md

 <!-- TODO ### Delete Metrics -->

-### ORM API
+### High-level API

-The ORM style object allows you to create, insert, and update data in a more object-oriented way, providing developers with a friendlier experience.
+The high-level API uses an ORM style object to write data to GreptimeDB.
+It allows you to create, insert, and update data in a more object-oriented way, providing developers with a friendlier experience.
-However, it is not as efficient as the low-level object.
+However, it is not as efficient as the low-level API.
 This is because the ORM style object may consume more resources and time when converting the objects.

 #### Create row objects

-{template orm-style-object%%}
+{template high-level-style-object%%}

 #### Insert data

-{template orm-style-insert-data%%}
+{template high-level-style-insert-data%%}

 #### Streaming insert

 Streaming insert is useful when you want to insert a large amount of data such as importing historical data.

-{template orm-style-streaming-insert%%}
+{template high-level-style-streaming-insert%%}

 #### Update data

 Please refer to [update data](/user-guide/write-data/overview.md#update-data) for the updating mechanism.
 In the following code, we first save a row and then use the same tag and time index to identify the row for updating.

-{template orm-style-update-data%%}
+{template high-level-style-update-data%%}

 ### More examples